rulewis/journey-optimizer.en/help/using/deliver-personalized-offers.md

 1. Create your email, then open the Email Designer to configure its content.

-1. Add an **[!UICONTROL Offer decision]** content component (see [Use content components](content-components.md)).
+1. Add an **[!UICONTROL Offer decision]** content component.

     ![](assets/deliver-offer-component.png)

+    Learn how to use content components in [this section](content-components.md).

-1. An **[!UICONTROL Offer decision]** tab is added to the component.
-Click **[!UICONTROL Add personalization - Offer decision]** to add an offer activity.
+1. The **[!UICONTROL Offer decision]** tab displays in the right palette.
+Click **[!UICONTROL Select Offer decision]**.

     ![](assets/deliver-offer-tab.png)

 1. Select the placement corresponding to the offers that you want to display.

-    Placements are containers that are used to showcase your offers.
+    [Placements](../../using/offers/offer-library/creating-placements.md) are containers that are used to showcase your offers.
 In this example, we will use the "email top image" placement.
 This placement has been created in the Offer Library to display image-type offers situated to the top of messages.

 1. Select the offer activity to use in the content component, then click **[!UICONTROL Add]**.